Builder Warranty vs Home Warranty: Key Differences & What Happens When Builder Coverage Ends

 Can I transfer my builder warranty to a new owner if I sell my home?

 It depends on the specific builder and warranty terms.
 Some builders allow one-year and two-year coverage to transfer to a subsequent buyer, while others limit coverage to the original purchaser only.
-If your warranty is transferable, you'll typically need to notify the warranty provider, complete a transfer form, provide proof of sale, and possibly pay a transfer fee.
-A transferable builder warranty is a valuable selling point and can increase buyer confidence.
+In Florida, HB 623 now mandates that new construction warranties transfer to subsequent owners within the first year of coverage.
+Typically you'll need to notify the warranty provider, complete a transfer form, provide proof of sale, and possibly pay a transfer fee.

 What happens if my builder goes out of business before my warranty expires?